godaddy/gasket/packages/gasket-plugin-nextjs/generator/markdown/page-router.md

 {{#if nextDevProxy}}
 ### Development Proxy

-The development proxy in this Gasket app forwards requests to the default Next.js server, enabling local development with HTTPS.
+The HTTPS proxy in this Gasket app forwards requests to the default Next.js server, enabling HTTPS for development and support on deployed servers.
 {{/if}}
 {{#if typescript}}
 {{#if (eq nextServerType 'pageRouter')}}